AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 Reviewers can mark their review complete inside of the Frame.io viewer, but this is not required for the asset to move forward in the approval process. <!--check if this is accurate -->

-For more information about making a decision, see []. <!--will this be a frame doc or workfront? -->
+For more information about decisions in Workfront, see [Document decision status overview](/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/manage-document-approvals/document-approval-status.md).

 ![](assets/frame-viewer-and-decision.png)